 While considering how residential schools once targeted marginalized reindeer herders, especially young girls, for socialization and assimilation, Bloch reveals how class, region, and gendered experience currently influence perspectives on residential schooling.
 The analysis centers on the ways vehicles of the Soviet state have been reworked and still sometimes embraced by members of an indigenous community as they forge new identities and allegiances in the post-Soviet era.

-Alexia Bloch teaches anthropology at the University of British Columbia.
+Alexia Bloch is Associate Professor of Anthropology at the University of British Columbia.